geoffreylzf/Linux-Server-Setup/mount.md

 > `-vvv` is for showing connection log

-Note 1
-Run the following command to show export list from NAS
+Note 1:Run the following command to show export list from NAS
 ```bash
 showmount -e 192.168.8.251
 ```